wolfgangmm/existdb-langserver/README.md

 The client extension additionally includes XQuery syntax highlighting copied from https://github.com/DotJoshJohnson/vscode-xml.

+## Syncing Directories to the Server

+The extension includes a task provider, which automatically registers a sync task for a workspace if a `.existdb.json` configuration is found and defines sync settings (the [readme for the Atom plugin](https://github.com/eXist-db/atom-existdb), which uses the same config format).
+The task must be started manually though:

+1. select `Terminal` / `Run Task` from the Visual Studio Code menu
+2. find a task named `existdb-sync-name-of-your-workspace` and select it

 ## Prerequisites

-The server side support package for the Atom editor - `atom-editor` needs to be installed on the server.
-The parameters required for the communication with the server can be configured via the extension settings.
+The [server side support package](https://github.com/eXist-db/atom-editor-support) for the Atom editor - `atom-editor` needs to be installed on the server.
+The parameters required for the communication with the server can either be configured via the extension settings, or via a `.existdb.json` file in the root directory of a workspace.
+The configuration syntax of this file is the same as for the [Atom plugin](https://github.com/eXist-db/atom-existdb).

 ## Run